namuol/react-seamstress/README.md

 and everything else can be assumed to be a `style` object.

-Users could specify `className` styles simply by using strings instead of objects inside a `styles` object, and top-level (i.e. "default") `className`s can be specified by using an array, like so:
+Users could specify `className` styles simply by using strings instead of objects inside a `styles` object, and top-level (i.e. "default") `className`s can be specified by composing it into an array, like so:

 ```js
 const MY_STYLES = [